FinOps X 2026 · June 8-11 · San Diego

 • Software Engineer/DevOps Engineer

-• Project Manager/Program Manager
+• Project Manager / Program Manager

 These roles have experience managing complex projects and budgets, which is transferable to FinOps initiatives.

-• Data Analyst/Data Scientist
+• Data Analyst / Data Scientist

 FinOps relies heavily on data analysis, making data-focused professionals well-suited for the role.

-• Procurement Analyst
+• Technology Procurement Analyst

-Supports the procurement team by analyzing spend data, market trends, and supplier performance.
+Valuable on FinOps teams managing SaaS and license use, they support the procurement team by analyzing spend data, market trends, and supplier performance.
 They often provide insights for strategic decision-making.

-• IT Manager/Director
+• IT Manager / Director

 IT leaders are often concerned with the overall IT budget, making FinOps a strategic area of interest for them.
 They may transition into FinOps leadership roles.